wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-azure-logs.rst

 storage\\container\\blobs
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Specifies the extension of the blobs, like ``.json``.
+Specifies the extension of the blobs like ``.json``.
 Enter "*" to access all the containers' blobs.

 .. note::